cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 ### My data-based results are paused at 100% after injection

 This is by design and due to the way data-based searches function.
 This is done to prevent automatically downloading missing files or files that failed rechecking.
-Until there is a way to guarentee you won't end up downloading extra (not cross-seeding) this is the best solution.
+Until there is a way to guarantee you won't end up downloading extra (not cross-seeding) this is the best solution.

 :::tip